 It’s a tour de force of cultural best practices mixed with pure genius and insight from one of the most pragmatic and brilliant women in business in 2019.

-I was attracted to it because of her no messing attitudes to dealing with some very difficult individuals (digital engineers) and also an oftentimes impossible-to-acheive strategic goal of stupendous growth, continual change and being the very best.
+I was attracted to it because of her no messing attitude to dealing with some very difficult individuals (digital engineers) and also an oftentimes impossible-to-achieve strategic goal of stupendous growth, continual change, and being the very best.

 I found is especially helpful to my business because we have cosmetic dentists who are also pretty difficult sometimes to truly align with our values and culture.
 Also she practices techniques that I felt resonated with my style of leadership.